fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * Bootstrap version 5.3 documentation available at https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 Bootstrap has been used throughout this project to create page styles and components.

 * jQuery documentation available at https://jquery.com/. jQuery has been used for event handling and DOM manipulation including to aid responsivness.

+* Jest documentation available at https://jestjs.io/docs/getting-started.
+Jest has been used as the Javascript testing framework for this project.

 * django-allauth documentation available at https://django-allauth.readthedocs.io/en/latest/index.html. django-allauth has been used for user sign up/ log in/ authentication.